-The Western Orthodox University is administered as a non-profit organization and as an integrated auxiliary of the Apostolic Episcopal Church/Catholicate of the West.
+The Western Orthodox University Faculties of Theology and Church Music are administered as a non-profit organization and as an integrated auxiliary of the Apostolic Episcopal Church/Catholicate of the West.
 As such, its fees are maintained at as affordable a rate as possible while ensuring that there is enough income to cover operating costs.
 This balance is necessary because, as a fully independent institution, fees income and donations are our only source of funding.
 The Western Orthodox University has no endowment fund and receives no support from the state or other funding bodies.

 The facility of a modular payment plan is offered for those who prefer this method, but this is the only available fee concession.
 There is no scholarship or bursary scheme, since we prefer to keep fees at an affordable rate for all.
 A wide range of external organizations offer financial help, often in the form of loans, to students whose fees are not paid by an employer or sponsor and who are not able to fund themselves.

 Although fees are subject to change without notice, it is our policy not to increase fees for students already enrolled on a programme.

 The fees given below apply to students studying via distance learning only.
 For students studying at an affiliated campus, the fees are set individually by that campus and will be different from those below.

 Fees are given in US Dollars (US$).
 We can also accept payment in Euros or UK Pounds, and some other currencies by arrangement.